TheLostHomeyAppRepositories/com.stromer.bike/replit.md

 - Debounced (1 second) to prevent partial credential saves
 - Automatically re-authenticates when credentials changed
 - Clears password after successful authentication
-- Shows notifications for success/failure
+- Shows notifications for success/failure with bike count
-- Test Connection button validates credentials and shows bike count

 **Rationale**: App-level authentication matches user expectations (like Philips Hue, Nest, etc.) where you configure account credentials once and all devices use them.
 Eliminates redundant credential entry and simplifies pairing to just "pick your bike".
 Vastly superior UX compared to per-device authentication.